-Whenever you are booking an Uber or making payments directly through apps in the phone, you are using a digital platform for performing tasks which were once manual.
+Whenever you are booking an Uber or making payments directly through apps on the phone, you are using a digital platform for performing tasks that were once manual.
 Incorporation of technology in everyday tasks to improve functionality is known as Digitalisation.

-Going back a few years, remember the time when opening a bank account required visit to the bank and waiting in long queues?
-Thanks to the recent rapid digitalisation, the exhaustive paper work in banks, hospitals and most private and public sector organizations seems to diminish as their businesses move online.
-Digitisation has reduced the manual work - which was time consuming, error prone and inefficient thus saving corporations millions.
-With advancements in AI, the data analysis capabilities have improved further so much so that all the appliances in our house can be managed by a virtual assistants that can understand human voice commands and respond.
-Proving to be a boon to every sector, Digitalisation is slowly also revolutionising the vast and complex Agriculture sector that remains the centre of world economy as still over 60% of the global population depends on it for survival.
+Going back a few years, remember the time when opening a bank account required a visit to the bank and waiting in long queues?
+Thanks to the recent rapid digitalization, the exhaustive paperwork in banks, hospitals, and most private and public sector organizations seems to diminish as their businesses move online.
+Digitization has reduced the manual work - which was time-consuming, error-prone, and inefficient thus saving corporations millions.
+With advancements in AI, the data analysis capabilities have improved further so much so that all the appliances in our house can be managed by a virtual assistant that can understand human voice commands and respond.
+Proving to be a boon to every sector, Digitalisation is slowly also revolutionizing the vast and complex Agriculture sector that remains the center of the world economy as still over 60% of the global population depends on it for survival.

-Data of each plot can be analysed to provide information on soil, weather, crop growth patterns, and give actionable geographically relevant timely insights to prevent losses and optimize productivity of each plot on farm.
-Farmers can even get their queries solved and manage supply chain directly through applications on their phone.
-Through pre-harvest and post-harvest management of farms, digital farming aims to takeover all the aspects of farming from farm to fork.
+Data of each plot can be analyzed to provide information on soil, weather, crop growth patterns, and give actionable geographically relevant timely insights to prevent losses and optimize the productivity of each plot on the farm.
+Farmers can even get their queries solved and manage the supply chain directly through applications on their phones.
+Through pre-harvest and post-harvest management of farms, digital farming aims to take over all the aspects of farming from farm to fork.

 The United Nations projects that by the year 2050 the population of the world will be 9.7 Billion.
-With relevance of over 60 percent of world population on agriculture for food, the pressure to increase the produce to meet demands doesn’t seem to ease.
-Coupled with climate change, which is leading to rise in global temperatures, levels of carbon dioxide and frequency of droughts and floods, along with increasing labor costs, high production cost, and unpredictability poses a major challenge to the future of agriculture.
-Hence, the goal is to increase productivity in a sustainable way.
-To increase sustainability a very precise and calculated set of practices designed specifically for a plot needs to be followed and to follow best practices data needs to be recorded and analysed digitally.
+With the relevance of over 60 percent of the world population on agriculture for food, the pressure to increase production to meet demands doesn’t seem to ease.
+Coupled with climate change, which is leading to rising global temperatures, levels of carbon dioxide, and frequency of droughts and floods, along with increasing labor costs, high production costs, and unpredictability poses a major challenge to the future of agriculture.
+Hence, the goal is to increase productivity sustainably.
+To increase sustainability a very precise and calculated set of practices designed specifically for a plot needs to be followed and to follow best practices data needs to be recorded and analyzed digitally.

 Digifarming is the integration of precision farming and smart farming and is achieved through implementation of intelligent softwares and hardwares.
 Precision farming is popularly defined ‘a technology-enabled approach to farming management that observes, measures, and analyzes the needs of individual fields and crops’.
 Smart farming is more focussed on the use of data acquired through various sources (historical, geographical and instrumental) in the management of the activities of the farm.